CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 1. Displays the active project, content and test paths.
 2. Displays a list of the active test suites.
-3. Compiles all CloudSlang files found in the content directory and all of its subfolders.
+3. Compiles all CloudSlang files found in the content directory and all of its sub-folders.
 	+ If there is a compilation error, it is displayed and the build terminates.
-4. Compiles all CloudSlang test flows found in the test directory and all of its subfolders.
+4. Compiles all CloudSlang test flows found in the test directory and all of its sub-folders.
-5. Parses all test cases files found in the test directory and all of its subfolders.
+5. Parses all test cases files found in the test directory and all of its sub-folders.
 6. Runs all test cases found in the test case files that have no test suite or have a test suite that is active.
 7. Displays the test cases that were skipped.
 8. Reports the build's status.